RomarioNijimAlmond/Playwright-api-ui/README.md

 # Test Automation UI&API project

-Test Automation project for testin web applications and APIs
+Test Automation project for testing web applications and APIs

 ## Project Description
 This Project was done by using the `Playwright Test Automation Framework` using TypeScript for both UI E2E testing and for API testing.